Term of Award

 INDEX WORDS: Brackish marsh, Salt marsh, CART, Elevation, Salinity

 Cress, Zane, "Predicting Plant Zonation in the Salt and Brackish Marshes of Georgia" (2015).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1317.